Creating a Culture of Citizenship Citizenship at Abbott

 Building upon our global initiatives, we are partnering with governments, health care professional organizations and other local leaders to more effectively drive our citizenship priorities at the country level.
 Several of our country operations, such as Brazil (PDF), China (PDF), India (PDF), Ireland (PDF) and Italy (PDF), have formed their own local, cross-functional Citizenship Working Groups.
 Among other activities, these local groups have published country-specific citizenship reports targeting local stakeholders and developed public-private partnerships to help drive innovation, expand access and safeguard the environment in their countries.

 For example, in 2011 our local Citizenship Working Group in China developed a five-year plan for expanding its citizenship programs and activities.
 Among other efforts, Abbott is working closely with the Chinese government to help expand access to health care in small towns and rural areas.
 Our China team also partners with a wide range of local suppliers to help them develop more effective compliance, ethics and quality assurance programs.
 Abbott also partners with Shanghai Children’s Medical Center and the humanitarian relief organization Project HOPE to advance the quality of nutritional care and support for pediatric patients.
 Additionally, our Chinese employees volunteer to provide hands-on science education to schoolchildren in 20 cities across the country.
-In 2012, Abbott will publish our second local citizenship report in China.
+In 2012, Abbott published our second local citizenship report in China.

 Similarly, in India, our local Citizenship Working Group is designed to address critical health care issues such as malnutrition, hunger and diabetes, which are especially acute in the country’s remote areas.
 Abbott nutrition scientists are working with the nonprofit organization PATH to further optimize its Ultra Rice fortification technology to help address the need for improved nutrition in India.
 Ultra Rice is a micronutrient delivery system that packs vitamins and minerals into rice-shaped grains, resulting in a product that is far more nutritious than traditional rice, yet nearly identical in smell, taste and texture.
 Abbott and PATH are working together to distribute this improved formulation of Ultra Rice to needy families and children through the Indian government’s food distribution system.